+David Crum, Esq.

-ABOUT THE AUTHOR David Crum, Esq. is the CEO of Colorado Legal Group, a divorce and family law firm with offices in Denver, Colorado Springs, and Grand Junction.
-He grew up in Omaha and is a graduate of The George Washington University School of Law in Washington, D.C., practicing divorce and family law since 1996.
-Over the course of his career, he has represented clients in a wide range of divorce cases, from uncontested divorces to complex divorce litigation.
-David is a frequent lecturer and teacher regarding divorce practice and law office management.
+David Crum is the President and Managing Attorney of Colorado Legal Group, a Denver based divorce and family law firm.
+He is a graduate of The George Washington Law School in Washington, D.C., and he has been practicing divorce and family law since 1996.

+He has represented clients throughout the state of Colorado in a wide range of divorce cases, from uncontested divorces to complex divorce litigation.